-(18) The system COP must be at least 3.3 for closed loop systems and 3.5 for direct expansion (DX) systems, including energy used by pumps.
+(18) The system COP must be at least three, including energy used by pumps.
 COP shall be determined by the following methods:

 (a) For water source heat pumps, the COP must be determined in accordance with ARI Standard 325-85, at an entering water temperature of 50 degrees F.